UF-Carpentry/2019-04-11-ufepi-genomics/index.md

   and registration is required.
 A fee of $46.00 will be charged and lunch will be provided both days.
   Please plan on attending the entire time for both days.
-  You can register in UF's conference system here:
+  You can register in UF's conference system here: <a href="http://reg.conferences.dce.ufl.edu/SSP/1400071955">Intro to Genomics Registration</a>
 </p>

 <p><strong>